Non-faithful representations of surface groups into SL(2,C) which kill no simple closed curve: Smooth Points of Character Varieties: A theorem of Goldman.

 \section{Smooth Points of Character Varieties: A theorem of Goldman.}

 In this section we show that the character of an irreducible representation of a (possibly punctured) surface group into $\sl2c$ is a smooth point of the character variety.
 Although the character variety is not necessarily an irreducible algebraic set, the natural notions of \emph{smooth point} still coincide; see the Appendix, Lemma \ref{smoothissmooth}.
+We will use the following lemma to show that irreducibility of a free group representation is detected by a rank-two free factor of a particular form.

 \begin{lemma}[detecting irreducibility] Suppose ${\mathcal S}\subset SL(2,\bc)$ generates a group $\Gamma$ which has no common fixed point in ${\hat{\mathbb C}}$.
-Then there is $C\in{\mathcal S}$ such that $trace([C,D])\ne 2$ and either $D\in{\mathcal S}$ or there are $A\ne B\in{\mathcal S}\setminus \{C\}$ and $D=A\cdot B\cdot A$.\end{lemma} \begin{proof} Without loss we may assume ${\mathcal S}$ does not contain $\pm I$, thus every element of ${\mathcal S}$ has at most $2$ fixed points.
+Then there is $C\in{\mathcal S}$ such that $\tr([C,D])\ne 2$ and either $D\in{\mathcal S}$ or there are $A\ne B\in{\mathcal S}\setminus \{C\}$ and $D=A\cdot B\cdot A$.\end{lemma} \begin{proof} Without loss we may assume ${\mathcal S}$ does not contain $\pm I$, thus every element of ${\mathcal S}$ has at most $2$ fixed points.
 If $C\in{\mathcal S}$ has a unique fixed point $z\in\hat{\bc}$ then since $\Gamma$ has no common fixed point there is some $D\in{\mathcal S}$ such that $D$ does not fix $z$ and $C,D$ have the required property.
 So we reduce to the case that every element of ${\mathcal S}$ fixes exactly two points in $\hat{\bc}$.

 We regard two elements of ${\mathcal S}$ as equivalent if they have the same fixed points.
 If there are two elements in $\mathcal{S}$ with no fixed point in common then we are done.
 Thus we may assume every pair of equivalence classes has one fixed point in common.
 Since there is no point fixed by every element of ${\mathcal S}$ the only remaining case is that there are exactly three equivalence classes from which we choose representatives $A,B,C$ and points $a,b,c\in \hat{\mathbb C}$ such that $A$ fixes $b,c$ and $B$ fixes $c,a$ and $C$ fixes $a,b$.